ronen-agranat/ronen-agranat-blog/portfolio.md

 This was our annual project for second-year computer science (C++).

 Tags: 3d opengl ui perlinnoise c++ texture games linux

+## Facebook chat client

+Two friends and I spent one week programming a chat client for Facebook.
+It was based on Jabber/XMPP.
+The idea was to have a chat client that enabled easy instant messaging to one's Facebook friends.
+This was prior to the release of Facebook Messenger.
+The chat client was programmed in Java and was compatible with the official open-source XMPP server.

+Tags: xmpp java facebook

 ## UpPhoto